Were you injured in a truck wreck? Contact a truck accident lawyer at Munley Law now for a free consultation.

 Truck Accident Client Testimonials

-“I got into a serious accident with a tractor trailer two years ago, one that took me out of commission for months.
+“I got into a serious wreck with a tractor-trailer two years ago, one that took me out of commission for months.
 The trucking company was fighting my case, saying I was the one who caused the accident.
 Luckily, I had Dan Munley at my side.
 He got me the money to help pay the medical bills and much more.
 He really pulled through for me and my family and I am eternally grateful to him.”

 “First, I want to tell you I hired another firm for my case before Marion, I did not choose carefully the first time is all I will say.
 Secondly , I would like to say that I do not give the highest rating to many people or companies without earning it.
 I can say Marion earned it!!
 She and everyone I came into contact with in her firm handled my case with the utmost professionalism, as well as true empathy for my situation, while not missing a detail about the facts of the case.
 I can not leave out her paralegal Janice, she was totally on the ball at all times.
 My case was a personal injury case ( I was hit by a tractor trailer) which was settled for a very fair settlement !
 I am sure whatever your case involves, she will handle it in the same manner.
 She is a great person and an awesome attorney!!
 She will fight for you!!”